dotnet/aspire/src/Components/Aspire.Azure.AI.OpenAI/README.md

 Additionally this package provides the `AddOpenAIClientFromConfiguration` extension method to register an `OpenAIClient` instance based on the connection string that is provided.
 This allows your application to register the best implementation for the OpenAI Rest API it connects.
 The following rules are followed:

-- If the `Endpoint` attribute is empty, the OpenAI service is used and an `OpenAIClient` instance is registered.
+- If the `Endpoint` attribute is empty or missing, the OpenAI service is used and an `OpenAIClient` instance is registered.
-- If the attribute `IsAzure` is provided, `AzureOpenAIClient` is registered if the value is `true`, `OpenAIClient` otherwise.
+- If the attribute `IsAzure` is provided and `true` then `AzureOpenAIClient` is registered, `OpenAIClient` otherwise.
 - If the `Endpoint` attribute contains `".azure."` then `AzureOpenAIClient` is registered, `OpenAIClient` otherwise.

-In any case a valid connection string with either `Endpoint` or `Key` is required.
+In any case a valid connection string must contain at least either an `Endpoint` or a `Key`.

 ## Configuration